Body Image and self-esteem

 Personal safety and injury prevention

-PREVnet is a website about promoting relationships and eliminating violence.
-PREVNet is a national network of leading researchers and organizations, working together to stop bullying in Canada.
-You can find online resources, including toolkits, posters, research, and classroom activities that are designed for children, youth, parents, and teachers (Grades K-12).
+PREVnet is a website about promoting relationships and eliminating violence, such as bullying, cyberbullying and teen dating violence.
+You can find online downloadable resources, including toolkits, posters, research, and classroom activities that are designed for children, youth, parents, and teachers (grades K-12).
+You will also find free online Healthy relationships Training Modules for all adults who work with children and youth.

 The Canadian 24-Hour Movement Guidelines for Children and Youth aged 5 to 17 years is led by the Canadian Society for Exercise Physiology (CSEP).
 This resource is research-based and includes valuable information promoting healthy development and encourages children and youth to live an active lifestyle.
 For optimal health benefits children and youth should obtain a daily balance of sufficient sleep, limited sedentary behaviour, and a range of physical activities in a variety of environments.